jm3/racket/README.markdown

     rsdl app_racket.rb dummy.log

 # TODO:
+ * create simple mapper to associate events (in the logfile) with ruby event objects
  * version 1 can be simply volume modulation by overall event frequency
  * define a stub list of event types
  * study GlTail, specifically the logfile parser and how timing of events is handled